marcopennekamp/lore/specification/modules.md

 ##### Imports

-TODO (multi-import): Direct list imports such as `use foo.[bar, foo, baz]` are currently resolved as `use foo.bar; use foo.foo; use foo.baz`.
-This is obviously incorrect, because `baz` should refer to `foo.baz` not `foo.foo.baz`.
-We should either resolve list imports without unfolding their structure, or require the list import to not refer to its head segment in any of the imported bindings.

 The `use` declaration can be used to introduce simple names for other module members at their point of use.
 It is also called an **import** and can only be placed at the beginning of a module declaration or at the beginning of a file.
 An import has three flavors:

 1. **Single:** Import a single member directly.